kreneskyp/ix/README.md

 3. Customized agents may be added or removed from the chat as needed to process your tasks

 ### Creating Custom Agents and Chains

+Ix provides the moderator agent Ix, a coder agent, a planning agent, and a few example agents.
+Additional agents may be built using the chain framework.

 View the [documentation](docs/chains/chains.rst) to create custom agents and chains.